MrJanHorak/spelling-bee-practice-tool/README.md

 https://fossheim.io/writing/posts/react-text-splitting/ <br/>
 https://fossheim.io/writing/posts/react-text-splitting-animations/

+Grade level words were found through google searches for Scripps Spelling Bee word lists all over the internet.

+Word definitions have been pulled in using the [WordsAPI](https://www.wordsapi.com/) in the Admin wordsearch function.
+I have free usage with a 500 word a day limit.

 Avatars:
 All individually downloaded for free from flaticon.
 The entire pack can be found at: [Icon Pack: Animals | Flat](https://www.flaticon.com/packs/animals-3)
 * <a href="https://www.flaticon.com/free-icons/octopus" title="octopus icons">Octopus icons created by Freepik - Flaticon</a>